dubhcait/prep/project-process.md

 ## Merging Pull Requests

 - The person that made the pull request is responsible for the final merge, but only after at least one other person from the team has reviewed, assign everyone to review pull requests

+## Linting

+- To begin with, we would suggest using eslint with the airbnb style guide configuration for easy setup (to be done on one computer and added to project file)
+- Further edits to the linter configuration file can be discussed, agreed on, and documented here.